AJ090401/IT-Home-Lab/scripts/readme.md

 ## 📁 Files Overview

-*   **`createusers&changepasswordnextlogon...`** — A script automated to handle user creation and enforce a password update on their next login
+*   **`createusers&changepasswordnextlogon.txt`** — A script automated to handle user creation and enforce a password update on their next login
 *   **`readme.md`** — This documentation file.
 *   **`scripttocreateusers.txt`** — A text-based reference script or raw list data specifically utilized for creating new user accounts.